BenCree/BenCree.github.io/_tabs/about.md

 ### CACHE#2 Challenge
 ![cache2 challenge](https://github.com/BenCree/BenCree.github.io/blob/main/_tabs/CACHE-challenge-2.png?raw=true)

-The [CACHE#2](https://cache-challenge.org/challenges/finding-ligands-targeting-the-conserved-rna-binding-site-of-sars-cov-2-nsp13) challenge is the second CACHE Challenge target is the NSP13 helicase of SARS-CoV-2.
+The [CACHE#2](https://cache-challenge.org/challenges/finding-ligands-targeting-the-conserved-rna-binding-site-of-sars-cov-2-nsp13) challenge is the second CACHE Challenge and the target is the NSP13 helicase of SARS-CoV-2.

-Participants were asked to find hits for the RNA-binding site of NSP13, and we have employed our [workflow](https://cache-challenge.org/challenges/app/630f530533e41) to discover a 9 µm inhibitor compound, which progressed to the next round.
+Participants were asked to find hits for the RNA-binding site of NSP13, and we have employed our [workflow](https://cache-challenge.org/challenges/app/630f530533e41) to discover a 9 µm inhibitor compound, which has progressed to the next round.

 ---